wearetradecraft/dxw-playbook-snapshot-March-2020/playbook.md

 ### Administration

-There's quite a lot of work involved in given sale, as it moves through the stages of the pipeline.
+There's quite a lot of work involved in a given sale, as it moves through the stages of the pipeline.
 To help manage this, we have tasks in Pipeline Deals that are automatically created when leads' statuses change.
 We can all do things to help this process flow smoothly.
 Some of us are responsible for particular tasks, which it's important to complete on time.
 Others will just be in a position to help when they notice an incorrect field, a missing contact or a missing file.
 We always correct these things when we can.

 ## Recruitment